Arbitrage guide

 Variant 1: Spot-perp carry (funding rate arbitrage)

 The simplest variant: buy spot BTC + short equivalent notional BTC perpetual on the same exchange.
 When funding is positive (the common case in bull markets), the perpetual shorts receive funding payments from the longs.
 Your net exposure is zero (the spot gain offsets the perp loss on price moves, and vice versa), and you collect the funding rate as yield.
 Settlements happen every 8 hours on Binance/Bybit/OKX or every 1 hour on Hyperliquid.
 Annualize using APR = rate × (8,760 / interval_hours).
 A 0.01% 8-hour rate equals 10.95% APR; a 0.005% 1-hour rate on Hyperliquid equals 43.8% APR.
-For detailed mechanics and risk analysis see /arbitrage/guide/funding-rate-arbitrage.
+For detailed mechanics and risk analysis see /arbitrage/spot-perpetual-arbitrage.

 Variant 2: Cash-and-carry basis trade